Homemade Creamy Chocolate Banana Popsicles

 Are these popsicles sweet enough without added sugar?

 Absolutely!
-The ripe bananas and soft dates provide plenty of natural sweetness, especially for babies and toddlers who haven’t been exposed to sugary foods.
+The ripe bananas and soft dates provide plenty of natural sweetness, especially for toddlers who haven’t been exposed to sugary foods.
 They’ll taste naturally sweet, chocolatey, and delicious without needing anything artificial.

 Can I make these popsicles dairy-free?